Moskill/github-pages-with-jekyll/_posts/_posts/2021-09-03-bot-sniping.md

 ---
-title: "How to carve up bots"
+title: "How to carve up bots - 2nd try!"
 date: 2021-09-03
 ---